kubewarden/helm-charts/charts/kubewarden-controller/README.md

 | `telemetry.metrics.port`           | Prometheus port to send metrics                                                                                          | `8080` |
 | `telemetry.metrics.tracing.jaeger` | Jaeger endpoint to send traces                                                                                           |  ``|

-Check the `kubewarden-defaults` chart documentation to see the available Policy Server configuration.
+Check the `kubewarden-defaults` chart documentation to see the available PolicyServer configuration.

 # Kubewarden usage